The run-up to the 2008 Beijing Olympic Games was supposed to be the start of a new era of media freedom in China.

 The result of the continuing and in some areas intensifying restrictions on media freedom is that crucially important issues, such as protest and dissent, go largely unreported, leaving Chinese citizens and people all over the world without reliable information about what is actually happening inside China.
 In part because the IOC has been unwilling to voice concerns publicly over these developments, hopes for improvements in 2008 appear increasingly faint.

-The government has sought to deflect criticism of its failure to deliver on its media freedom commitments by telling foreign journalists to "stop complaining" about violations of the temporary regulations and alleging correspondents attract justifiable interference from government officials and security officials because they "violated professional morality, distorted facts or even fabricated news."
-There is no evidence for these claims.
-The Ministry of Foreign Affairs' (MOFA) justification for closing Tibetan areas to correspondents since mid-March has ranged from a claim that unspecified laws or regulations allow the government to supersede the temporary regulations to vague warnings of threats to journalists "safety" and "security."
+The government has sought to deflect criticism of its failure to deliver on its media freedom commitments by telling foreign journalists to stop complaining about violations of the temporary regulations5 and alleging correspondents attract justifiable interference from government officials and security officials because they violated professional morality, distorted facts or even fabricated news.6 There is no evidence for these claims.
+The Ministry of Foreign Affairs (MOFA) justification for closing Tibetan areas to correspondents since mid-March has ranged from a claim that unspecified laws or regulations allow the government to supersede the temporary regulations to vague warnings of threats to journalists safety and security.

 The Chinese government has been internationally praised for its relative openness to the domestic and foreign press in the wake of the massive earthquake in Sichuan province on May 12, 2008.
-Foreign correspondents have reported mixed experiences trying to cover the quake-on June 3, police "forcibly dragged" an Associated Press reporter and two photographers away from the scene of a public protest by parents of student victims of the quake in the Sichuan town of Dujiangyan, while other foreign correspondents had no trouble accessing and reporting from the same town.
-Since June 2, 2008, the Foreign Correspondents Club of China (FCCC) has documented at least nine incidents in which correspondents in the Sichuan quake zone have been "manhandled," "detained," or "forced to write self-criticisms" while attempting to report.
+Foreign correspondents have reported mixed experiences trying to cover the quakeon June 3, police forcibly dragged an Associated Press reporter and two photographers away from the scene of a public protest by parents of student victims of the quake in the Sichuan town of Dujiangyan,7 while other foreign correspondents had no trouble accessing and reporting from the same town.
+Since June 2, 2008, the Foreign Correspondents Club of China (FCCC) has documented at least nine incidents in which correspondents in the Sichuan quake zone have been manhandled, detained, or forced to write self-criticisms while attempting to report.8

 In addition, the Central Publicity Department (formerly named the Central Propaganda Department in English) reportedly issued an edict within hours of the earthquake in an effort to ban domestic media from sending reporters to the disaster zone.
-When reporters already en route to the disaster zone began filing reports immediately upon arrival, the Chinese Communist Party's politburo standing committee instead stipulated that domestic media coverage of the disaster "uphold unity and encourage stability" and emphasize "positive propaganda."
-In late May, the Central Publicity Department instructed Chinese media to reduce coverage of the collapse of schools in the earthquake zone which killed thousands of students.
-While the government should be praised for the instances in which it allowed correspondents free access, it is too soon to declare a major victory for media freedom in China.
+When reporters already en route to the disaster zone began filing reports immediately upon arrival,9 the Chinese Communist Partys politburo standing committee instead stipulated that domestic media coverage of the disaster uphold unity and encourage stability and emphasize positive propaganda.10 In late May, the Central Publicity Department instructed Chinese media to reduce coverage of the collapse of schools in the earthquake zone which killed thousands of students.11 While the government should be praised for the instances in which it allowed correspondents free access, it is too soon to declare a major victory for media freedom in China.

-Human Rights Watch remains concerned that violations of the temporary regulations and state-sanctioned vilification of foreign journalists in China could "poison the pre-Games atmosphere for" the estimated 30,000 foreign journalists who will cover the Beijing Olympics.
+Human Rights Watch remains concerned that violations of the temporary regulations and state-sanctioned vilification of foreign journalists in China could poison the pre-Games atmosphere for12 the estimated 30,000 foreign journalists13 who will cover the Beijing Olympics.
 Unless Chinese government practices change, the ongoing official obstruction of independent reporting by foreign journalists and public hostility toward foreign media may prompt correspondents to opt for the relative safety and predictability of state-organized media tours which provide sterile, government-approved depictions of China.

 The direct interviews that Human Rights Watch was able to conduct for this report, while limited, are fully consistent with other research findings by other nongovernmental organizations, including the Foreign Correspondents Club of China, the Committee to Protect Journalists, and Reporters Without Borders; indicating that the problems described here are systemic, likely affecting hundreds of foreign correspondents each year.